carnegiemellonracing/driverless/driverless_ws/src/point_to_pixel/docs/source/explainers/coloring_module.rst

     :align: center

-With transform calculated, we can run our point to pixel sensor fusion algorithm.

 Simplified Algorithm
 ^^^^^^^^^^^^^^^^^^^^

 .. code-block:: text

     for each cone centroids / camera image do:
         YOLO v5 cone detection inference: bounding boxes of different color/size classes

-        For each cone centroid do:
+        for each cone centroid do:
-            transform to image space
+            transform to image space via transform matrix (see Direct Linear Transform below)

             if point is within a single bounding box classify as that color